 Discussion

 This simple law seemed very foreign to my American upbringing, where private property rights are taken very seriously and “trespassing” can get you arrested.
-Exclusionary laws regarding property rights are more common in the U.S.
+Not to mention, fencing is everywhere, privatization and colonization of land are too common, and natural untouched spaces are growing rare.
+Exclusionary laws regarding property rights are more dominant in the U.S.

-In Sweden, the society has an inherent trust in each other and the government and for the most part, that trust is not broken.
+In Sweden, the society has an inherent trust in each other and the government, and for the most part, that trust is not broken.
 It allows citizens to have a collective responsibility for nature by not having a hierarchal system around it.
-This can also form a deeper relationship for nature and want to preserve and take care of it.
+This can also form a deeper relationship with nature and make us want to preserve and take care of it.

 As mentioned, there are similar laws in other European countries – so do you think this kind of law could be implemented in the U.S.?